aquasecurity/starboard/docs/operator/getting-started.md

 - Find out how the operator scans workloads that use container images from [Private Registries].
-- By default, the operator uses Trivy as [Vulnerability Scanner] and Polaris as [Configuration Checker], but you can choose other tools that are integrated with Starboard or even implement you own plugins.
+- By default, the operator uses Trivy as [Vulnerability Scanner] and Polaris as [Configuration Checker], but you can choose other tools that are integrated with Starboard or even implement you own plugin.

 [minikube]: https://minikube.sigs.k8s.io/docs/
 [kind]: https://kind.sigs.k8s.io/docs/
 [Katacoda]: https://www.katacoda.com/courses/kubernetes/playground/
 [Play with Kubernetes]: http://labs.play-with-k8s.com/
 [tree]: https://github.com/ahmetb/kubectl-tree
-[Private Registries]: ./../integrations/private-registries.md
+[Private Registries]: ./../vulnerability-scanning/private-registries.md
-[Vulnerability Scanner]: ./../integrations/vulnerability-scanners/index.md
+[Vulnerability Scanner]: ./../vulnerability-scanning/index.md
-[Configuration Checker]: ./../integrations/config-checkers/index.md
+[Configuration Checker]: ./../configuration-auditing/index.md